 10 Reasons Full-Time Employment Will Continue to Decline

 While there are many jobs in the medical field are expected to surge (mainly due to taking care of an aging population), full-time employment is expected to decline overall for the foreseeable future.
+You may want to consider taking on or starting a part-time job that you can do from home, such as being a freelancer and creating logo designs for less.

 Fewer full-time jobs are causing many workers to experience diminished career opportunities.
 The drop in full-time employment began during the Great Recession.
 Unfortunately, full-time employment has never fully recovered since the recession ended.
 This is because the economy is going through dynamic changes–changes that make full-time employees less attractive to employers.
 Therefore, full-time employment will continue to decline in the future, because many businesses have learned to do more (and be profitable) with fewer workers.